 Confessions of the Creative Soul

 The talk show with a Boho vibe of conversations with "artistes", who the host describes as "those who are their Art", discussing the cosmology of creativity, sharing their creative journey, their work, and issues of the day.
-Laid back vibe and an homage to the era of the Beatniks, the Avant-garde, and the Bohemians when creativity flowed through the streets and in the air in NYC.
+No boring interviews here, but provocative conversation, fun, and "REALNESS"!
+Laid back vibe and an homage to the era of the Beatniks, the Avant-garde, and the Bohemians at a time when creativity flowed through the streets and in the air in NYC.
 Hosted, produced, and edited by native New Yorker conservatory trained actor, playwright, director, producer, cultural activist, and filmmaker Stephanie Lynn Wilson.

 November 30, 2019: "Even though you just got started it seems like you had the show for 15 years.
 This is a really good show; a damn good show!"-Dave Colding, Musician

 Reboot of one of the very first episodes for folks who missed it with the incredible art of Fred Hatt and clips of Frankie Ramos' work.

 Published Poet and Educator Robert Gibbons chats about the ancestors, family, social justice, a spirit, and shares his creative journey and his poetry

 L. Sidney Fortner shares her creative journey and talks about the Bohemian life while living on Bleecker Street and in a Soho loft in the 70's and 80's and about the upcoming East Village themed Short Play Festival that she is producing.

 She's the friendly hooker "Casey" in the horror cult classic "Basket Case", and starred with Divine in the campy play "Women Behind Bars".
 Beverly Bonner shares conversation and laughs as she talks about how it all began and what's she's been up to lately...